THE FEAST OF TABERNACLES

 It is as we enter the Tabernacles experience that we become conscious of the coming of the Kingdom of God to the earth.
 Although the coming of the Kingdom of God is the main topic of the four Gospels, many of us have not had an understanding of the plan of God concerning the earth.

 But as the personal spiritual fulfillments of the last three feasts take place in us, as a firstfruits of the day when the great kingdom-wide fulfillments come into being, we see and enter the Kingdom of God.

 The Kingdom of God will come to its earthly capital, the city of Jerusalem.
 Therefore we can expect the promised scriptural awakening of the Jewish people to the knowledge of Jesus as their Messiah to take place in the near future, for the Gospel of the Kingdom of God is “to the Jew first.”

 It is in the spiritual fulfillment of the feast of Tabernacles that all will be brought together in Christ.
 The Kingdom of God will be established on the earth.
 Christ will sit on the throne of His “father,” David, in the city of Jerusalem.
 The “good olive tree,” of which every true Christian is a member, whether he or she is Jewish or Gentile by physical birth, will “blossom and bud, and fill the face of the world with fruit” (Isaiah 27:6).

 When Christ is dwelling in us we discover we are singing in our heart and it is a love song to the Lord.

-"Cry out and shout, thou inhabitant of Zion: for great is the Holy One of Israel in the midst of thee."
+“Cry out and shout, you inhabitant of Zion: for great is the Holy One of Israel in the midst of you.”